-Elevation in the first two weeks is extremely important.
+Elevation in the first week is extremely important.
 Reducing swelling helps in pain control and making sure your incisions heal.
-We recommend elevating 80% of the time during the first week and 50% of the time the second week.
-Placing your leg on 2-3 pillows should be sufficient, but the higher the better.
+We recommend elevating 50-80% of the time, on at least 2-3 pillows.
+The higher you elevate, the better.
+Over time, you should slowly increase activity as tolerated.